 - Enroll in at least two courses offered through the SRC in both the fall and spring

-- Placement will depend on ACT/SAT scores, Dual Enrollment Credit, IP/CLEP, and AP credit
+- Placement will depend on ACT/SAT scores, Dual Enrollment Credit, IB/CLEP, AP credit or ALEKs placement.

 - Participate in SRC sponsored events